NSACloud/RE-Chain-Editor/README.md

  - Presets of chain configurations can be saved and shared.

  ## Change Log
+### V3 - 4/13/2023

+* Added support for Resident Evil 4.
+* Moved exporting of all chain versions to a single export menu.
+Choose which game to export for in the top right when exporting.

 ### V2 - 2/18/2023

 If you are updating to V2 from a previous version, any chain files previously saved to Blender have to be reimported.